stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 ```
 ### As Patterns

-Sometimes we'd like take apart a value by pattern matching
+Sometimes, we'd like to take apart a value by pattern matching
 on it but still retain the value as a whole for using it
 in further computations: